scriptPilot/app-framework/docs/icon-fonts.md

 ## Legacy support

 To display icon fonts in older browsers and Android versions, App Framework will automatically replace ligatures to code.

-Example:
+Currently, this works only for the Material icon font.

-`<f7-icon material "done" />` will generate `<i class="material-icons">&#xE876;</i>`
+Example: `<f7-icon material "done" />` will generate `<i class="material-icons">&#xE876;</i>`

-This works currently for Material Icon Font only.